 All demining has been carried out by the Nigerien army.
 In 2015, Niger said it had 60 deminers but lacked sufficient equipment for them to be able to work at the same time.
-12 In its May 2020 extension request it noted the need for personal protective equipment, detectors, and transportation.
-13
+In 2020, it again reported this capacity, noting that the demining contingent included eight women.
+In 2020, It again reported this capacity, noting that the demining contingent included eight women.

 Norwegian People's Aid (NPA) conducted evaluation missions to Niger in May 2015 and December 2017 to assess the possibility of assisting Niger to meet its Article 5 deadline.
-Contacts continued in 2019, exploring the possibility of NPA setting up a programme to support CNCCAI clearance operations, but in the end the support did not proceed in 2019 or 2020.14
+Contacts continued in 2019, exploring the possibility of NPA setting up a programme to support CNCCAI clearance operations, but in the end the authorities did not proceed.20